RohanVDvivedi/Juggler/README.md

 Supports Round-robin and Consistent-hashing based load balancing.

+Note: It supports connection persistence for medium-lived HTTP connections, generally used for web browsing.
+Note: I urge you to not use for long lived connections like those of chat servers or http streaming.

-All you need to do is :
+Steps you need to do are :

 ### For first run :